tjoyner/ofvioletsandlicorice/chapter1.md

 "I only need a large salad," said Daniel, "and a bottle of non-carbonated mineral water."

 "You came to Piedmont for fasting, eh?"
-Silvio asked cheerfully, [with a confidence based on his demeanor](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#withaconfidence): the Frenchman had a blue gaze and an amiable smile.
+Silvio asked cheerfully, [taking the liberty of a familiarlity that he instinctively knew was possible](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#permettendosi): the Frenchman had a blue gaze and an amiable smile.
 And in fact, Daniel smiled.

-"No no," he said, "I'm a little overweight and I only do this in the morning.
+"No no," he said, "it's that I'm a little overweight and I can only do this in the morning.
 I'll make up for it tonight."

 Silvio nodded.

-"But we only use herbs for flavor in the salad.
+"[But in the salad we use only the herbs that we have... and the seasoning is left to me](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#cimettatutte).
 We don't use vinegar."

 Then Daniel looked around, looked at the faces of the diners: farmers with faces broad and strong, the women very made up, fresh from the hairdresser.
 He looked at the plates of roasts and red meats, the bottles of wine that Silvio uncorked in front of them, sniffing the cork and then handing it to the customer.

 Just like Burgundy, people were eating too much in the morning, even on weekdays.
 They were winemakers, entrepreneurs, business executives, traveling salesmen, farm equipment vendors: people who still divided the day in two and took their time because they could.
 Men and women who swirled the wine in their glass with short circular movements whenever they drank, as if there were, in every sip, a shade more to grasp, but it was an affectation, too, thought Daniel, a recent tic.
 And, in part, people like him were guilty.
 <!-- Page 12 -->